Pdmurphy2/intrusion-detection-ml/README.md

     - unusual_time_access value 1 is true so it is not normal business hours and 0 is false meaning it is normal business hours.
 - The last screen is the summary showing the values you entered and whether our model predicts what you entered as an attack or not.

-## Locations
-- Our finalized model is in the final_model folder.
-- anything to do with the application is in the web_app folder.
-    - screenshots of the running application is in the running_app folder inside of web_app.
-- The judges evaluations and our self evaluations are inside of the evaluations folder.

 Here is the app running at the login screen:

 ![Login](web_app/running_app/login_screen.png)